-On December 17, 2002, the citizens of the Village of Pinecrest, with extraordinary grant assistance from the Florida Communities Trust completed the purchase of Pinecrest Gardens, which is the historic Parrot Jungle property (theme park attraction dating to 1936); a magnificent 14-acre botanical garden located at southwest Red Road and Killian Drive.
+On December 17, 2002, the Village of Pinecrest, with extraordinary grant assistance from the Florida Communities Trust and Miami-Dade County, completed the purchase of Pinecrest Gardens, the historic Parrot Jungle property; a magnificent 14-acre botanical garden located at Red Road and Killian Drive.
 Pinecrest Gardens was dedicated as a municipal park by the Village Council on March 8, 2003.
 In 2009, it was designated a department of the Village government.

-Pinecrest Gardens received historic designation on October 17, 2011 when the National Park Service placed the property on the National Register of Historic Places.
+Pinecrest Gardens received historic designation on October 17, 2011 when the U.S. Department of the Interior placed the property on the National Register of Historic Places.

 Parrot Jungle Historic District: This scenic property just south of downtown Miami was at one time an oasis for tropical birds and a getaway for tourists.
 The district encompasses 15 aces and includes original attractions from the former Parrot Jungle habitat and park.
 Parrot Jungle was founded in 1936 and was home to animal attractions, walkways, and exotic landscape architecture.
 The park was renamed Pinecrest Gardens when Parrot Jungle and its animal attractions moved to another site.
 Pinecrest Gardens still features over 1,000 varieties of rare and exotic tropical plants and palm trees in a native tropical hardwood and cypress setting.
 Parrot Jungle/Pinecrest Gardens is listed in the National Register for its unique landscape architecture, building architecture, and place in Florida’s tourism and recreation/entertainment history.

 Parrot Jungle was founded in 1936 by Franz and Louise Scherr and became a world famous tourist attraction, one of the first and oldest surviving in Florida, whose visitors included Sir Winston Churchill and President Jimmy Carter.
 The idea for Parrot Jungle began after Scherr, an immigrant from Austria who was a former US Army private and contractor, and who owned and operated a fruit and chicken farm and feed and supply store in Homestead, Florida, became intrigued with the idea of building an attraction where birds would “fly free.”